MileHacker Logo

 Airport & Station Facilities

-Airports and major train/bus stations in Vigo provide typical features for departing travelers.
-These include check-in desks, security checks, pleasant places to wait, stores for last-quick gifts or snacks, cafes, and lavatories.
-Free Wi-Fi is generally available.
-Duty-free shops are present at the airport for international departures.
+Airports and major train/bus stations in Vigo provide standard facilities for departing travelers.
+These consist of check-in desks, security checks, pleasant places to wait, shops for last-minute souvenirs or snacks, cafes, and lavatories.
+Free Wi-Fi is usually available.
+Duty-free shops are be in attendance at the airport for international departures.

 Services Available